This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 This area is located around the cove from the beach.
 Mostly level parking allows access to a railed, paved pathway with a slope of 5.4% to 5.9%.
 The shelter accommodates 50 people.
 Water is available.
 No other modifications have been made.
 Picnic sites in this area have not been modified.

 The restroom is located above the lake's flood level.
 Handicap parking is available adjacent to a paved pathway, however, it has a cross-slope of 4.2%.
-Restrooms are accessible with the following barrier: a one-inch difference between slab and pathway.
+Restrooms are accessible with the following barrier: a 1-inch difference between slab and pathway.

 For more information, contact the park: